Ohio governor wants Tuesday’s primaries rescheduled because of coronavirus

 CORONAVIRUS: WHAT YOU NEED TO KNOW

+But President Trump -- speaking at a coronavirus briefing at the White House an hour later, said he'd leave such decisions on postponing a primary up to the states but emphasized that "I think postponing is unnecessary."

-He said the decision, ultimately, would have to be made by a judge.
+DeWine explained that the decision in Ohio, ultimately, would have to be made by a judge.

 "A lawsuit will be filed to postpone the election until June 2, 2020," he tweeted.
 "In the meantime, voters would still be able to request absentee ballots.
 It will be up to a judge to decide if the election will be postponed."